Vai al contenuto principale

 Official courses and crash courses

 Before the official courses start, there are two intensive crash courses on Mathematics and Probability in the first two weeks of September.
 Attending the two crash courses is not formally compulsory, but is highly recommended.
-Details about the crash courses will be communicated in due time through individual emails to the admitted students.
+Details about the crash courses will be communicated in due time in the "Highlights" section of the homepage of the program.

 Location: https://www.finance-insurance.unito.it/robots.html